kevincarlson/epub-stylesheets/README.md

 * The *.title* class is used for the title of the paper, and to denote the end notes, and works cited sections
 * Long quotes use the blockquote tag
 * Bibliographic citations use the *.citation* class

-### Longform Report

-This is also under construction.

-## Contributing to the Project

-There are a number of areas in this project where contribution is more than welcome.
-I'm hoping to expand the scope of this project to include other types of documents, and alternative stylesheets (e.g. add a stylesheet for writing letters, or add a stage variation of the screenplay stylesheet).
-Any ideas or requests are welcome.

-While I strive to write standards compliant CSS, I am aware that different devices produce different quirks when rendering documents.
-Any testing and feedback on additional devices is greatly appreciated, as I do not have access to every reading system that could come in contact with these stylesheets.

-CSS style contributions are also welcome, under the following conditions:

-* The contributor must hold the legal rights to distribute the style rules being submitted
-    - CSS that you write from scratch is fine
-    - CSS copied from a web page, or a project where you do not hold the copyright cannot be accepted
-* The contributed CSS must be licensed under the same terms as this project (the MIT license)
-* Contributors must list themselves as the copyright holder over the relevant CSS sections

 Any code contributions that do not adhere to these guidelines will be removed from the source tree.